bmr-cymru/stratify/README.md

 * Boot the Live image and wait for the Live desktop to load.

-* Open a terminal and run "sudo su -" to gain root privileges.
+* Open a terminal and run "su -" to gain root privileges.

 # 2.2.
 Configuring a host virtual machine
 -----------------------------------------

-The host VM's role is to provide a Fedora 37 environment where stratify can run that has the ability to install necessary software packages from the Fedora repos with dnf and to call the command line anaconda installer program.
-A minimal install using any F37 media is acceptable - the host environment is only needed for the duration of the installation.
+The host VM's role is to provide a Fedora environment where stratify can run that has the ability to install necessary software packages from the Fedora repos with dnf and to call the command line anaconda installer program.
+A minimal install using any F38 media is acceptable - the host environment is only needed for the duration of the installation.
 This option is suitable for running `stratify.py` in "headless" environments using only the console or SSH to interact with the system.